vcoutasso/bfi-rs/README.md

 ## Implementation details

-- Wrapping integer overflow behavior
+- The default integer overflow behavior is wrapping
-- Reserved memory is static and constituted of an vector where each cell holds 1 byte of data
+- Reserved memory is static and constituted of an vector where each cell holds 1 byte (unsigned 8 bit integer) of data
-- The current implementation of loops is naive and does not handle nested loops

 ## License